Watson-Personal-Assistant/developer/_content/ifttt/create_ifttt_skill.md

 2. To log in to IBM Cloud, enter ```bx login -a my.bluemix.net -o paste-your-IBMid-here -s dev```
 3. To push your skill to IBM Cloud, enter  ```bx app push```.
 An ```App started``` message is displayed.

-#### Step 3: Register your skill with your  Watson Assistant Solutions instance
+#### Step 3: Register your skill with your  Watson Assistant Solutions tenant
 1. Log in to the Watson Assistant Solutions console.
 2. Click the **Skills** tab and click **Add Skill**.
 Specify the skill end point URL and the skill name.
 3. Follow the on-screen dialog to review and test your skill and to optionally add your skill to a new or existing skill set.